 Theory is learnt via online learning which includes recorded and live webinars discussing different aspects of the skills and knowledge you require to be a family group conference facilitator.

-The course takes about 40 hours to complete including the live online workshop.
+The course takes about 40 hours to complete including the live online workshop sessions.

-We are unsure when we will be able to offer workshop training again.
-In the current environment we will be offering the workshop part of the course online.
+We are unsure when we will be able to offer in person workshop training again.
+In the current environment we will continue to offer the workshop part of the course online.

 NSW FACS Tender